 Astron Belt is an arcade game released by Sega in 1983.
-It is notable for being the first laserdisc arcade game ever to be released, a format that would later be used to power Dragon's Lair and Space Ace.
+It is notable for being the first LaserDisc arcade game to be released, a format that would later gain greater traction with Dragon's Lair and Space Ace.
 It is a shoot-'em-up, where the player controls a spaceship which must destroy on-screen enemies and avoid obstacles.

 Though most of the background scenes were created specifically with Astron Belt in mind, some are borrowed from movies such as Star Trek II: The Wrath of Khan, Battle Beyond the Stars and Message from Space.

 Astron Belt was followed by Galaxy Ranger which was also a laserdisc shooter.
-The two arcade games could be interchanged by swapping the disc, game ROMs and sound board.
+The two arcade games can be interchanged by swapping the disc, game ROMs and sound board.